-- G27 committee currently has ~ 280 members - Initial outline of a performance standard was drafted by ~ 20 individuals from different stakeholder communities - Balloting process involves all stakeholders with opportunity to comment on proposed standard: - Ballot disapprovals must be resolved between the commentor and document author. - Comments from non-voting members must be reviewed and considered. - Voting members (~50) have been identified
+- SAE G27 committee currently has ~ 280 individuals - Balloting process involves all stakeholders with opportunity to comment on proposed standard: - Ballot disapprovals must be resolved between the commentor and document author. - Comments from non-voting members must be reviewed and considered. - Voting Member list (~46) has been updated to account for change in activity level of original members.
+On-going review and update list as required.